If you believe that a police officer has behaved incorrectly or unfairly, then you have the right to make a complaint.

 The Police Complaints Commissioner is appointed by His Excellency The Lieutenant Governor.
 They are independent and cannot be a former member of the Isle of Man Constabulary.
 The Commissioner is responsible for supervising the investigation of complaints, and for any remedial or disciplinary action taken as a result of complaints being upheld.

-The Police Complaints Commissioner approves the appointment of the Investigating Officer and it is they who will decide whether or not the complaint is Upheld - found in your favor.
+The Police Complaints Commissioner approves the appointment of the Investigating Officer and it is they who will decide whether or not the complaint is Upheld - found in your favour.

 If your complaint is more serious, and has been registered with the Police Complaints Commissioner, but through your choice or due to a lack of evidence, it cannot proceed to a formal complaint investigation it can be dealt with through the Informal Resolution Process.